Guardians of the Galaxy Vol. 2

 Mantis’ characterization doubles down on Marvel’s practice of fetishizing women, but in her case, the added baggage of Asian stereotypes get thrown into the mix.

 Mantis, played by Pom Klementieff, a Canadian actress of French, Russian, and Korean heritage, is a character that seems to be written explicitly for the film to indulge in submissive Asian stereotypes.
 In fact, Mantis is rewritten so heavily that the character’s creator, Steve Englehart, said he didn’t even recognize Mantis in the film as his own creation.
+“I was not happy with Mantis’ portrayal.
+That character [in the movie] has nothing to do with Mantis," he said to Polygon. “…I really don’t know why you would take a character who is as distinctive as Mantis is and do a completely different character and still call her Mantis.”

 On top of the film calling a woman of color a pet, Mantis’ submissive Asian role is overstated in her movements, actions, and reactions to other, more aggressive characters like Gamora.
 Even her accent, which is supposed to make her otherworldly, is based on a heightened stereotyped cadence.
 To quote Charles Paul Hoffman from Comic Book Resources:

-“The Mantis in Guardians of the Galaxy Vol. 2, is largely drawn from stereotypes of submissive Asian women.
+The Mantis in Guardians of the Galaxy Vol. 2, is largely drawn from stereotypes of submissive Asian women.
 She is taken from her home planet by a wiser, more powerful white man, who she then obedient[ly] serves and calls ‘Master.’
 Mantis barely even questions Ego’s overtly hostile motives until another man—Drax—notices her.
-Intentional or not, Mantis’ portrayal feels very much like the trope of the wife a soldier brought back to the United States after the Vietnam War.”
+Intentional or not, Mantis’ portrayal feels very much like the trope of the wife a soldier brought back to the United States after the Vietnam War.

 Mediaversity Grade: D 2.33/5

 The film is fanboy-centric, giving the audience cameos of both David Hasselhoff and Sylvester Stallone.
 There’s also a character cameo of Howard the Duck, which makes me wonder if Marvel would be so offensive as to make a Howard the Duck film before a Black Widow one (even if Scarlett Johansson is still in the doghouse for Ghost in the Shell, you’d think Marvel would invest in her character since Black Widow is an Avenger, after all).
-Even the ending credits are overstuffed to meet fanboy expectations—there are five stingers on top of an expensive ending credits roll, complete with graphics of characters who weren’t even in the film, such as Jeff Goldblum’s Thor: Ragnarok character Grandmaster.
+Even the ending credits are overstuffed to meet fanboy expectations—there are five stingers on top of an expensive ending credits roll, complete with graphics of characters who aren’t even in the film, such as Jeff Goldblum’s Thor: Ragnarok character Grandmaster.

 Grade: DLi